SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 - `void add(Present present)`
   - **adds** a present to be crafted
-  - every present is **unique** and it is guaranteed that there will not be a present with the same name
+  - every present is **unique** . Тhere will not be a present with the same name

 - `boolean remove(Present present)`
   - **removes** a present from the collection